yu-iskw/terraform-ops/docs/show_terraform.md

 - `path`: Absolute path that was scanned.
 - `terraform`: Object containing all Terraform configuration details.
   - `required_version`: Empty when not declared.
   - `backend`: Omitted when no backend block is present.
+The `config` object contains all primitive attributes found in the backend block, including optional fields like `impersonate_service_account` for GCS backends.
   - `required_providers`: Empty object when no providers are declared.

 ## 3. Implementation Highlights